GiovanniPicogna/observability-td/referee_report/referee_report.md

 - p 5, fig 3: I do not insist on it if you are convinced about this being the ideal way to present you results, but I think the figure is hard to read with the two colormaps including the same colors.
 I suggest using a grayscale for the gas density or some other improvement you seem fit.

+  - We improved the Figure 3 by plotting isocountours of the gas pressure that help better understand the dust dynimical behaviour.

 - p 6, r, l.
 39:  Briefly mention the setup of nazari, e.g. 2D, dust as fluid?/particles?.
 In contrast to your approach, they seem to have more/infinite supply of dust.

   - added a brief description of their setup.